 Big Name Bands Ready to Rock Mountain View

-Festival season is nearly upon us, and downtown Mountain View is once again getting ready to transform into THE Bay Area entertainment destination for A La Carte & Art, May 2-3 from 10 a.m. to 6 p.m. on Castro Street, Silicon Valley’s big spring shindig.
+Festival season is nearly upon us, and downtown Mountain View is once again getting ready to transform into THE Bay Area entertainment destination for A La Carte & Art, April 30-May 1 from 10 a.m. to 6 p.m. on Castro Street, Silicon Valley’s big spring shindig.
 Music lovers will be treated to two full days of free live music from the Bay Area’s best bands performing on stage and street throughout the bustling downtown.

 Main Stage at California and Castro